SMitra1993/.NETInterrogation/2 - Fundamentals.md

 ### 2. Static Method:

 Static methods in C# are methods that belong to the type itself rather than to instances of the type.
 They are declared using the `static` keyword and can be invoked directly through the type name without the need to create an instance of the class.
+Static method cannot access non-static members.
 Static methods are commonly used for utility methods, helper functions, or operations that do not require access to instance-specific data.

 ```csharp
 public class StringUtils